gramian/numerical-schemer.xyz/_posts/2022-07-20-matrico-f64vector.md

 to avoid the user having to do such operations via a mutation and consequentially also avoid an unnecessary zero initialization of the vector.

-* `(f64vector-unfold dim fun)` - Return `f64vector` with dimension-argument-many elements resulting from applying function argument to respective elements' indices.
+* `(f64vector-unfold dim fun)` - Returns `f64vector` with dimension-argument-many elements resulting from applying function argument to respective elements' indices.

 Another constructor of sorts is the concatenation of two or more vectors:

-* `(f64vector-concat . vecs)` - Return `f64vector` holding all argument list-of-vectors elements concatenated vector-by-vector.
+* `(f64vector-concat . vecs)` - Returns `f64vector` holding all argument list-of-vectors elements concatenated vector-by-vector.

 ### Predicates
 Next, a generalization of predicates for vectors, similar to `any` and `every` of [SRFI-1](https://srfi.schemers.org/srfi-1/srfi-1.html) is provided.
 These functions return true or false and are thus marked with a question-mark.
 Naming-wise, I prefer Matlab's [`all`](https://www.mathworks.com/help/matlab/ref/all.html) to Scheme's `every`:

-* `(f64vector-any? pred vec)` - Return true if any element of argument `f64vector` fulfills predicate argument.
+* `(f64vector-any? pred vec)` - Returns true if any element of argument `f64vector` fulfills predicate argument.
-* `(f64vector-all? pred vec)` - Return true if all elements of argument `f64vector` fulfill predicate argument.
+* `(f64vector-all? pred vec)` - Returns true if all elements of argument `f64vector` fulfill predicate argument.

 Testing elements of a vector on a predicate and returning matching elements and/or indices is not covered by these functions, and may be added later on as a `f64vector-find` function.